Pushing Notifications as Dynamic Information Design

-We study the dynamic information design problem of a firm seeking to influence consumer checking behavior.
-The firm's payoffs increase in the frequency of consumer checking, and it can design push notifications to induce consumer checking.
+We study the dynamic information design problem of a firm seeking to influence consumer checking behavior by designing push notifications.
+Firm payoffs are increasing in the frequency of consumer checking.
 The consumer is uncertain about the arrival of information as well as its valuation.
-In addition to direct consumption utility, the consumer also has preferences over realized uncertainty: she experiences disutility (anxiety) from the variance of the information stock that has arrived, but which remains unchecked.
-We show that push notifications can lead to more frequent checking compared to no-push, even though it reduces the variance of the information.
+In addition to direct consumption utility, the consumer also has preferences over realized uncertainty: she experiences disutility (anxiety) from the variance of the unchecked information stock.
+We show that push notifications can lead to more frequent checking compared to no-push, even though it reduces the information variance.
 While push notifications resolve the information arrival uncertainty, they also create an endogenous impulse to check the information immediately.
-They may allow the firm to create a more efficient spread in the consumer's beliefs/anxiety between zero or a level enough to induce checking.
-We consider generalized push strategies that allow the firm to strategically add phantom notifications that do not contain useful information.
-This noisy push strategy can lead to more frequent consumer checking, even though the consumer has rational expectations about the firm's strategy.
-We extend the model to account for consumer self-control to show that sophisticated consumers have the equilibrium incentive to block notifications.
-The main results also hold in a model with endogenous prices.
+They can allow the firm to create a more efficient spread in the consumer's beliefs/anxiety between zero or a level enough to induce checking.
+We generalize push strategies in two directions: a noisy push strategy that allows the firm to add phantom notifications and a partial push strategy in which the firm can mute information arrivals.
+Despite consumers having rational expectations, we establish conditions under which both these strategies increase checking.
+We also extend the model to account for consumer self-control as well as the possibility of endogenous prices.

 Keywords: Information Design, Dynamic Persuasion, Push Notifications, Realized Uncertainty